-Scoring 56 on the MIPEX 100-point scale, France’s integration policies go halfway to promote societal integration.
+Scoring 56 on the MIPEX 100-point scale (MIPEX 56 average is 49), France’s integration policies go halfway to promote societal integration.
 Non-EU newcomers to France enjoy more opportunities than obstacles to integration and these opportunities have improved since 2015.
 As a result, France’s integration policies are comparable to other major Western European/OECD countries.

 However, France’ approach to integration is classified by MIPEX as “Temporary Integration”, like Italy, Germany, the Netherlands and the United Kingdom.
 While non-EU citizens can benefit from basic rights and some support for equal opportunities, but not the long-term security they need to settle permanently, invest in integration and participate as full citizens.
 France’s ‘temporary Integration’ approach encourages the French public to see immigrants as their equals, but also as foreigners.
 Internationally, the ‘Top Ten’ MIPEX countries treat immigrants as equals, neighbours and potential citizens, and invest in integration as a two-way process for society.